thatvirtualboy/thatvirtualboy.github.io/_pages/about.md

 <div class="sticky-top sticky-top-80">
 <h5>Buy me a coffee</h5>

 <p>Thank you for your support!
-Your donation helps me to maintain and improve thatvirtualboy.com.</p>
+Your donation helps me maintain and improve thatvirtualboy.com.</p>

 <a target="_blank" href="https://www.buymeacoffee.com/thatvirtualboy" class="btn btn-success">Buy me a coffee</a> <a target="_blank" href="https://twitter.com/thatvirtualboy" class="btn btn-primary">Follow on Twitter</a>